MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/iot-hub.md

 ### Example

-Create and name an IoT hub
+This example creates and names an IoT hub.

 ```javascript
 const msRestAzure = require('ms-rest-azure');